 The next big question is the musical genre you playing because there are some differences too.
 For example, is it a Techno or Progressive that slowly builds up over time?
 Or it’s a fast-paced Psytrance with several melodic layers played simultaneously?
 Compare these two snippets:

 At last but not least, where are you going to play a live set is another thing to consider because live sets require a certain type of event and audience.
-Most clubs don’t give artists time for changeover and sometimes there are simply no space in the booth for any extra piece of equipment.
-You have to negotiate and discuss it with promoters first, these are the real things you have to deal with if you are going to play live, it’s even more important that thinking of what button you should map on a controller to launch a clip.
+Most clubs don’t give artists time for changeover and sometimes there is simply no space in the booth for an extra piece of equipment.
+You have to negotiate and discuss it with promoters first, these are the real things you have to deal with if you are going to play live, it’s even more important than thinking of what button you should map on a controller to launch a clip.

 I’m sorry that this blog gave you more questions than answers.
 We can theorycraft about preparing tracks for a potential live set of course, but I’d advise answering these questions to yourself first to get a bit of real-life sense.

 P.S.
 Watch this amazing video by Minilogue playing a live jam studio session.
 They also have another video explaining this setup: what each piece of equipment does, how the signal flows are set, what’s going on in Ableton of each of their computer, etc. I find it inspiring.
 Perhaps, it’ll answer some of your questions.